samueldsingh/data-engineering/day-4.md

 **Rule:** Variable names can be a group of both letters and digits, but they have to begin with a letter or an underscore.
 It is recommended to use lowercase letters for variable name.
 Rahul and rahul both are two different variables.

 Based on the data type of a variable, the interpreter allocates memory and decides what can be stored in the reserved memory.
 Therefore, by assigning different data types to variables, you can store integers, decimals or characters in these variables.

+**Variable References:** In Python, variables are references to objects rather than direct storage locations.
+Multiple variables can reference the same object, and changes made through one variable will be reflected in others.

+**Variable Use and Manipulation:** Variables are used to store data, perform calculations, pass values between functions, and store intermediate results in a program.
+They can be used in expressions, combined with operators, and passed as arguments to functions.